 To free up more space on the Dock, you can remove Launchpad.
 It is a separate application.
 This app is handled the same way as any other Dock app.

 - Remove the icon from the Dock by clicking and dragging it.
-Then, increasing the transparency until the Remove tag appears.
+Then, increase the transparency until the Remove tag appears.
 The icon is removed once you release it.

 - Right-clicking on the Dock will also remove it.